martians-sheep/DaisukeSugiyama-MT/README.md

 ### Hi there 👋

-🥰 I'm currently web frontend engineer, UI/UX designer.
+🥰 I'm currently web frontend engineer, UI designer.

 <!--
 **DaisukeSugiyama-MT/DaisukeSugiyama-MT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.